gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/creating-a-source-plugin.md

 }
 ```

-With data available, you can now query optimized images to use with the `gatsby-image` component in a site!
-You will need to install `gatsby-image` before you can use it.
+With data available, you can now query optimized images to use with the `gatsby-plugin-image` component in a site!

 ### Create foreign key relationships between data